djhume/vSPD/README.md

 vSPD
 ====

+Include IRDE and Pivotal analysis work into the updated vSPD.

+DJ Hume, 29 Jan, 2014

 vectorised Scheduling, Pricing and Dispatch - an audited, mathematical replica of SPD, the pricing and dispatch engine used in the New Zealand electricity market.